Endoscopic Retrograde Cholangiopancreatography (ERCP)

 After ERCP

 You may experience abdominal discomfort, bloating or gas in the first few hours after ERCP.
-If the ERCP involved complex treatment or involved complications, you may need to be admitted to hospital overnight for observation.
+If you had a complex treatment or adverse events from the ERCP, you may need to be admitted to the hospital overnight for observation.

 If the ERCP was straightforward, you may go home when your care provider clears you.
 You won’t be allowed to drive yourself home due to the sedation you received, so plan to have a friend or family member drive you.
 At home, rest and follow your discharge instructions.